 “Suitable for Framing” by Jackson Gillis.
 Art critic Dale Kingston (Ross Martin) kills his uncle, who owns a valuable collection of paintings.
 Dale’s not the heir, so what is his motive?
 Well, that’s the really evil part…

 This is the first Columbo to have a really first-rate ending.
 My only criticism is that Ross Martin lacks the charm of a Gene Barry or Jack Cassidy, and as a consequence his back-of-me-hand treatment of Columbo becomes rather irritating to watch.
-On the other hand, the fact that we come to dislike him so much makes the last few minutes, when he starts to panic as he realizes Columbo’s got him, a lot of fun to watch.
+On the other hand, the fact that we come to dislike him so much makes the last minute or so, when he starts to panic as he realizes Columbo’s got him, a lot of fun to watch.

 “Lady in Waiting” by Steven Bochco, based on a story by Barney Slater.
 Beth Chadwick (Susan Clark) is constantly under the thumb of her tycoon brother Bryce (Richard Anderson), but when he forbids her from marrying the man of her choice, lawyer Peter Hamilton (Leslie Nielsen), she decides enough is enough.

 The perfect crime is okay, the solution is okay, the performances are okay (although it’s always strange to see Leslie Nielsen in a part where he’s not mugging and taking pratfalls), adding up to a Columbo that is really… okay.